pytchlang/pytch-tutorials/gardening/tutorial.md

 Can you change your program to solve these challenges?

+- Customise your character's look.
+Feel free to find an import images from the internet as new costumes using a search engine of your choice.
+- Add sound effects to the game.
-Add another type of plant that can grow in the garden besides daisies and roses.
+- Add another type of plant that can grow in the garden.
-Add sound effects to the game.
-Also, consider how you could use a micro:bit and its features (microphone, gyrosensor, LED display) in this game/simulation.
-Very difficult: Make the player move in four directions (Feel to use the "tall_garden.png" backdrop).
+- Harder challenge: Make the player move in four directions (Feel to use the `tall_garden.png` backdrop).
+- Harder challenge: Make flowers randomly grow in neighbouring spots
+- Harder challenge: Add a day and night cycle to your simulation.
+Think about how that could change the way your plants grow.

+Also, feel free to think about how you could use the features of a micro:bit controller (microphone, gyrosensor, LED display) in your project.